A Provably Convergent Plug-and-Play Framework for Stochastic Bilevel Optimization: Introduction

-Another line of research for computing Hessian inverse-vector products involves solving the corresponding linear system or minimizing the equivalent quadratic problem.
+Another approach to computing the inverse Hessian-vector product is to solve the corresponding linear system.
 For example, by employing a warm-start strategy and performing one or more SGD steps to solve LL problems and the linear systems, stochastic algorithms such as AmIGO \citep{arbel2022amortized} and SOBA \citep{dagreou2022framework} achieve a sample complexity of \( \mathcal{O}(\epsilon^{-2}) \).
 However, AmIGO requires a batch size that scales with $\epsilon^{-1}$, and SOBA depends on a stronger smoothness condition.
 Thus, there is a gap in the complexity analysis between stochastic bilevel and single-level optimization when implementing the SGD gradient estimator.
 Recently, this gap has been effectively addressed by MA-SOBA \citep{chen2024optimal} through the incorporation of an additional moving average (MA) technique for the UL variable in SOBA.

 For other stochastic gradient estimators, SABA \citep{dagreou2022framework} integrates the stochastic estimator SAGA \citep{saga}, and SRBA \citep{dagreou2023lower} employs SARAH to propose algorithms with lower sample complexity.
 As indicated by the results of SABA in Appendix D of \cite{dagreou2022framework}, the sample complexity of SABA, under classical smoothness assumptions, differs from the performance of its stochastic estimator SAGA in single-level optimization by a $\mathcal{O}((n+m)^{1/3})$ factor.
 Additionally, the theoretical analysis of SRBA requires stronger smoothness conditions to achieve a better sample complexity of $\mathcal{O}((n+m)^{1/2}\epsilon^{-1})$.